totaljs/components/j-UIBuilder/readme.md

 ## j-UIBuilder

-__BETA__: This component renders application designed via UI Builder (we will releas it soon).
+__BETA__: This component renders application designed via UI Builder (we will release it soon).

-The app can be loaded via `path`.
-The path can contain URL address to the `JSON` app schema or it can contain the app object (parsed JSON).
+You can load the app via the `path` specified in the component or via the `config.url` option.
+The path can contain a URL address to the `JSON` app schema or the app object (parsed JSON).

 __Configuration__: